lukaszmoskwa/BOSP-Grafana/README.md

 ./grafana_client 127.0.0.1 30200 30100 3 0 1000 3
 ```

+The first 7 parameters that can be seen are those of the original BOSP data client and are documented at the following address: https://bosp.deib.polimi.it/doku.php?id=docs:api:dci#compilation.
-In addition to these parameters, a new one has been added to allow the Data Client to know where the server to which the data is to be sent is located.
-This last parameter, if omitted, will be set automatically at http://locahost:3131/ (Note that in addition to the host is both the protocol and the port are specified)
+There is also an additional eighth parameter that has been added to customize the address of the NodeJS server to which the data collected by Barbeque is sent: when this is not entered, by default it corresponds to http://locahost:3131/ (Note that in addition to the host is both the protocol and the port are specified).
+In this case it is assumed that the Nodes server that saves the database information is on the local machine running on port 3131.

+The port in question can also be modified directly on the index.js file inside the server folder.

+Translated with www.DeepL.com/Translator (free version)

 ```bash
 # Example